 The report said it was not certain how much information he provided was accurate, but said that he claimed to be “a socialist and wanted to provide information that could be important for the security of the United States.”

 Among other things, Markul claimed that Josip Broz was about 180 centimeters tall, while “fake” Tito was only 160 cm tall.
-Markul also said that the man who in fifties posed as Tito spoke soft with a slight Russian accent.
+Markul also said that the man who in the fifties posed as Tito spoke softly with a slight Russian accent.
 Real Tito, he said, spoke pronouncedly and sharply.

 Ivan Markul and Josip Broz worked in the same city, and Ivan was convinced that Marshal in Belgrade was not the same as comrade Tito – Secretary of the Communist Party of Yugoslavia.